 However, if it’s apples you want, apples you can get.
 In that case, you’ll want to look for what’s called Apfelsaftschorle.

-Apfelsaftschorle is basically an apple juice spritzer.
+Apfelsaftschorle is basically a (non-alcoholic) apple juice spritzer.
 Literally, apple juice mixed with carbonated water.
-However, it is non-alcoholic.
-But it’s still an Oktoberfest for non-beer drinkers option that’s somewhere in the realm of cider.
+But, it’s still an option for you non-beer drinkers at Oktoberfest that’s somewhere in the realm of cider.
 Look for apfelsaftschorle at these beer tents:

 Fruit juice spritzers